 Second, we eat, right?

-Today I want to share with you my three biggest food prep tips for keeping your meal-time work efficient and organized.
-Then, when you walk out the door of your studio late evening, you can breathe easy knowing dinner will be ready in a jiffy.
+Today, I want to share with you my three biggest food prep tips for keeping your meal-time work efficient and organized.
+Then, when you walk out the door of your studio late in the evening, you can breathe easy knowing dinner will be ready in a jiffy.

 Also, stay tuned for a new post series coming up called Music Teacher Eats for meal plan ideas that are easy, healthy, and quick to prepare!